chenchih/TechNote/PythonNote/Module_Note/ocr/Readme.md

 Please download tesseract on above link and install into your computer.

 ### Step 2 Setup environment variable
 After you install `tesseract`, it should located under `C:\Program Files\Tesseract-OCR`.
-Please add this location into your envirnoment `PATH`.
+Please add this location into your environment `PATH`.

 ![list_path](img/setup_env_var.png)

 ### Step 3: run with this command under command prompt to make sure it been install properly